prosyslab/patron-artifact/README.md

 `-p` option determines the number of multiprocesses.

 ### Generating DB
-We already have database pused in this repository.
+We already have database pushed in this repository.
 However, to make a custom database, the following command can be helpful.
 `./bin/patron -db`

 However, to make a custom database, `patron-experiment/benchmark` has to be updated.